youta-t/its/structer/README.md

-its-structer
+its/structer
 ==============

-its-structer is code generator to create matchers for structs.
+its/structer is code generator to create matchers for structs.

 ```
 $ go run github.com/youta-t/its/structer --help